vinaran/.dotfiles/README.md

 ========

 Config files I use for my current environment(arch + xmonad).

+### install
+Run the main install script `packages/install.sh` script, this will install all required programs/packages/fonts.

+After the programs have been installed, they still need to be configured.

-I use stow(http://www.gnu.org/software/stow/) to apply my config.
+I use stow(http://www.gnu.org/software/stow/) to apply my config, it is installed as part of the install scripts.

-To use first run the `packages/install.sh` script to install all required programs then run the `stow-all.sh` to create the config files for the programs.
+Run `./stow-all.sh` to create the config files for the programs.

+### config files

 ##### xmonad
 config for xmonad tiling window system